Home | Blog Index | Blog Archives | Christianity & Faith Essays

-- Right-of-way acquisition from private landowners is one of the biggest hurdles for trail development, and this could be minimized for virtually the entire trail length into Mascoutah.
-The segment from Shiloh/Scott station to MidAmerica Airport would be completely contained within the light rail right-of-way similar to the rest of the MetroBikeLink trail.
+- Right-of-way acquisition from private landowners is one of the biggest hurdles for trail development, and this will be minimized for virtually the entire trail length into Mascoutah.
+The segment from Shiloh/Scott station to MidAmerica Airport will be completely contained within the light rail right-of-way similar to the rest of the MetroBikeLink trail.
 The Mascoutah Trail around MidAmerica Airport would be on land already owned by St. Clair County, eliminating right-of-way acquisition costs and complications.

 Fig 9: Silver Creek at the location of the future Metrolink bridge crossing on the MidAmerica extension, and the location of the MidAmerica Trail crossing discussed in this article.
 The Silver Creek Greenway would also pass through this scene.
 Interstate 64 is just to the left of this image.

 - The MidAmerica trail* alignment will bring the MetroBikeLink/MidAmerica dedicated bike path route closer to O'Fallon.
 O'Fallon cyclists will be able to use the lightly-traveled Shiloh Valley Township Line Road to reach the I-64 crossing at Rieder Road.